silenzio777/Installing-Pytorch-with-CUDA-on-a-2013-Macbook-Pro-Retina-15/README.md

 >libcudnn_static.a<br>
 <br>

+Copy file "libcuda.dylib" from "/Developer/NVIDIA/CUDA-10.0/lib" to "/usr/local/cuda/lib"<br>
-Make a alias (symlink) of "libcuda.dylib" as name "libcuda.so.1"<br>
+And then make a alias (symlink) of "libcuda.dylib" as name "libcuda.so.1"<br>

 ```
 cd /usr/local/cuda/lib/